Soldiers, civilians mark D-Day anniversary during 18.6-mile Norwegian Foot March

-Sgt.
-Maj.
-Jessica Cho from the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command completes the Norwegian Foot March on Aberdeen Proving Ground, Maryland, June 3.
-The 18.6-mile march was held to commemorate the 78th anniversary of the D-Day landings.
-U.S. Army photo by Andrew D. Monath.
+ABERDEEN PROVING GROUND, Maryland – More than 100 Soldiers and civilians participated in the Norwegian Foot March on Aberdeen Proving Ground, Maryland, June 3, to commemorate the 78th anniversary of the D-Day landings.

+The marchers started at midnight and marched for 18.6 miles on the U.S. Army installation in northeastern Maryland.

+To earn the Norwegian Foot March qualification badge, marchers had to complete the march between 4:30 a.m. and 6 a.m., depending on their age group, while carrying 25 pounds of dry weight in a backpack.

 |Date Taken: